RNA Transcriptomics (cancelled)17 - 26 June 2020Wellcome Genome Campus, UK

 - Application and bursary deadline Closed

-Rapid advances in genome analysis technology have opened up new and exciting possibilities for studying the transcriptome and its function.
+Rapid advances in genome analysis technology have opened up new and exciting possibilities for the study the transcriptome and its function.

 In particular, third generation, single molecule sequencing technologies and single cell technologies, combined with perturbation tools, allow the analysis of complete RNA species – both short and long – at high resolution.
 In parallel, these tools have opened new ways in understanding gene functions at the tissue, network and pathway level, as well as detailed characterization of their function.

-This exciting course will provide hands-on training in advanced laboratory and computational methodologies for the analysis of transcriptomes, including long non-coding RNAs and microRNAs, along with their post-transcriptional and epi-transcriptomic modification.
+This intensive course provides hands-on training in advanced laboratory and computational methodologies for the analysis of transcriptomes, including long non-coding RNAs and microRNAs, along with their post-transcriptional and epi-transcriptomic modification.

-The practical programme will be complemented by distinguished guest speakers, who will present the latest research in this fast-moving field, along with opportunities for informal discussions.
+The practical laboratory and computational sessions will be complemented by instructor seminars and informal discussions, along with a distinguished keynote speaker lecture, who will present the latest research in this fast-moving field.

 The course will include laboratory and *computational practical sessions, along with lectures and discussions, covering the following topics: